 Price rises with quality, as it does with any other product.
 So, knowing a budget before buying a Barlow can be beneficial; for example, understanding how much you are willing to invest depending on the telescope you currently own.

 There are still several low-cost, high-quality Barlows on the market, with prices starting at under $20.
-Prices start around $58 and rise from there if you want a middle-of-the-road product.
-Meanwhile, high-quality Barlow lenses start at $200 and go up from there.
+Prices start around $58 and rise if you want a middle-of-the-road product.
+Meanwhile, high-quality Barlow lenses start at $200 and go up.

 - Number of lenses/elements